Stop believing privilege is the key to early retirement

 Privilege and good fortune only go so far

 Am I "lucky" to be in the position to set myself up for early retirement?

 Though I acknowledge the advantages that I have had in my life, I refuse to believe that I am "privileged" in my goal of early retirement.
 I don't buy the argument that pursuing financial independence and early retirement is just a "lucky" happenstance that falls into our laps.

 Nobody handed early retirement to my wife or me on a silver platter - or even on a bronze one.

 The fact is that even with a normal and relatively stable upbringing, retiring early takes a good amount of dedication and sacrifice to make happen, and it's not obtainable only by those of privilege.

 To me, even using the word "privilege" is a far too imperious way to describe good fortune.

-In this post, I am going to take the opportunity to come clean about the things in my life that are helping us to achieve our goals.
-Below, I take a look at some of the advantages that I’ve had in my life (privileges?) as well as the choices that I’ve made to put me in the position that I’m in.
+In this post, I am going to take the opportunity to come clean about the things in my life that helped us to achieve our goals.
+Below, I take a look at some of the advantages that I've had in my life (privileges?) as well as the choices that I've made to put me in the position that I'm in.